 This course will present imperative pedagogy and other critical information in the areas of various popular music genres taught in secondary school choral music programs.
 Areas to be highlighted include show choir,jazz choir, musical theater, and madrigal.
 The course is primarily intended for music education students and will highlight such topics as scheduling, budgeting, performances, and competitions.
+This course requires completion of ten hours of practicum experience.

-Martching Band Methods and Practicum (MUSC 222)
+Marching Band Methods and Practicum (MUSC 222)

-This course will provide a thorough study of the fundamentals of effective instruction of the contemporary marching band to include: history, philosophy (placement in contemporary education, multiple styles), fundamental pedagogy (physical positions, spatial awareness, training exercises, rehearsal techniques, etc.), instrumentation and equipment needs/trends (marching equipment, percussion, front ensemble, sound reinforcement), production design for multiple applications (field shows, competition/contest strategy, parades, drill writing/staging, arranging, acoustic considerations), auxiliary unit administration, teaching, and design (general effect, colorguard, rifles, sabre, choreography/dance), and development of leadership/ support structures (parent, student. administration. funding).
+This course will provide a thorough study of the fundamentals of effective instruction of the contemporary marching band to include: history, philosophy, fundamental pedagogy, instrumentation and equipment needs/trends, production design for multiple applications, auxiliary unit administration, teaching, and design, and development of leadership/support structures.
+This course requires the completion of five hours of practicum experience.